 A car Wi-Fi device lets you turn your vehicle into a moving ball of wireless internet.
-Here's everything you need to know about it.
+Here's everything you need to know about it, including how to get it for the best price.

 Car Wi-Fi is - get this - Wi-Fi in your car.
 Okay, that much is obvious.